helio-fm/helio-sequencer/Docs/refactoring.md

 As well as the [chord tool](tips-and-tricks.md#chord-tool), re-scaling assumes that the harmonic context is specified correctly.
 In the example below, the first section is marked as D Dorian, and all the notes in that section are in the key.
 Any out-of-scale notes will be left in their places.

-Note that this function doesn't change the key signature itself.
+Note that this function doesn't change the key signature.
 Consider using it for introducing brief or transitory variations to bring more harmonic color.

-If you want to re-scale entire section of your piece, use the next option:
+If you want to re-scale the entire section of your piece, use the next option:

 #### Quick rescale tool